angelazheng96/angelazheng/src/pages/projects/ms-veitchs-classroom-library.md

 # Overview

-Our task for our Grade 12 Computer Science summative project: find a client who needs some software, and make the software for them.
+Our task for our Grade 12 Computer Science summative project: find a client who needs some software, and build the software for them.

-We talked to my previous English teacher, Ms. Veitch, who wanted us to make a sort of library website where students cam browse her classroom books in case they want to borrow them.
+We talked to my previous English teacher, Ms. Veitch, who wanted us to make a sort of library website where students can browse her classroom books in case they want to borrow them.

 Special thanks to Jessica Tao for working on this with me! :D